margaretmf/margaretmf.github.io/creativewriting.md

 ## Coins ##
 Today I found a handful of coins.
-A handful of coins I found in the side of the car.

 I threw them in the wishing well.
 I made a wish for you.
 I made a wish that you feel the love.
 I made a wish that I can speak and sing.
+*"In ancient times, coins and the copper ensured infenctious-clear water." a penny for the ripple effect of something a penny for the stars to shine for eternity a penny for kindness in school a penny for the South to live on a penny for the people looking for change a penny for a smile on my parents' face a penny for my sister and brother a penny for the people's freedom a penny for the couple's harmony a penny for a love for a neighbor

+A handful of coins I found in the side of the car.
 I picked them up and held them in my hand for you and me.
 You and me.
 We can go out and dance and run with them.